The Algorithmic Sublime: Noise, Memory, and AI

 On Data-Mind

 How do we decide how to structure our lives, and what are we giving away when we automate those decisions?
 One of the things I find meaningful here is this idea of the transcendence of order.
 There is a pleasure in being relieved of pre-existing order and structures.
 Being overdetermined is nobody's idea of a good time.

 I don’t want to be assigned to be a thing.
 I want to be me, and free to discover who I might become.
-I don't want to be assigned to be a thing.
-I want to be who I am and operate freely to be who I am.
-This is an ongoing process.
-My relationship to myself might change over time, and so it is constraining to find myself trapped in a definition I am unable to rewrite.
+I want to be who I am and operate freely as that.
+This is an ongoing process, sometimes requiring revision.
+My relationship to myself might change over time, and I'd like that to be, as much as possible, on my own terms.
+And so it is constraining to find myself trapped in a definition of someone else's making that I am unable to rewrite.

 This order, I think, is the flip side of noise.
 There's a spectrum there, two poles but it's a circle, and noise is the mid-point between all possible forms of structure.
-Order can lean into the overdetermination, this deployment of categories, systems, and labels that limits possibility.
+Order can lean into overdetermination, this reliance on categories, systems, and labels that limits possibility.
 A kind of structural mechanics gets imposed that is resistant not only to change, but the shift of perspective that instigates change.
 Order requires that, whereas noise challenges that.
 The thing is, is that all order deteriorates, whether we love the world we've made or not.
 Nothing freezes still.

 Gen AI came about during Covid, a time of great uncertainty.
 Lots of structures of order were coming apart, and lots of demands were made for clarity.
-Lot of trauma went unaddressed, and lots of social unrest emerged.
+Lots of trauma went unaddressed, and lots of social unrest emerged.
 AI was a window into control.
 We didn't need to talk to other people, who were driving us all mad.
-We could have a conversation with a machine, an apolitical machine that did not challenge us, and then we could retreat to social media and find reinforcement for our own identities.
+We could have a conversation with a machine, positioned as an apolitical machine that did not challenge us, and then we could retreat to social media and find reinforcement for our own identities.

 Order is what people crave when the noise is overwhelming, and noise frightens us because it disrupts that order.
 We say: “constrain that!
 Please, somebody, come in and limit this!”
 We want strong borders and clear separation because the world has become so noisy and overwhelming.
 This is the politics of noise: the noise of the other, the noise we don’t understand, and the desire to force it to conform, to be tamed.